 The Germ Defence website provides useful information about how to protect yourself and your household.

-If you are on a low income and will struggle to meet your financial obligations as a result of self-isolating, you may be entitled to a self-isolation payment - for more information, or to make an application, visit this page
+If you are on a low income and will struggle to meet your financial obligations as a result of self-isolating, you may be entitled to a self-isolation payment - for more information, or to make an application, visit this page and if you need any other practical support or emotional support visit our Here2Help section of the website.

 Or call us on 0121 704 8200 where a Customer Services advisor will assist you with making an application.